MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-conferencing-configure.md

 >[!NOTE]
 >To set an Audio Conferencing Routing policy as global and apply it to all users in your organization, you can use the ``-Global`` parameter instead of the ``-Identity`` parameter.
 For example, ``Grant-CsOnlineAudioConferencingRoutingPolicy -Global -PolicyName "International Policy”``.

-When the Audio Conferencing Routing policy is created and applied to a user, the outbound calls from Microsoft Teams meetings will be routed via the operator that is the provider of the phone number specified in the ``BridgeSourcePhoneNumber`` parameter.
-Additionally, the phone number specified in the ``BridgeSourcePhoneNumber`` will be used as the calling line identification phone number of outbound calls from Microsoft Teams meetings.
+When you create an Audio Conferencing Routing policy and apply it to a user, the operator that provides the phone number specified in the ``BridgeSourcePhoneNumber`` parameter routes the outbound calls from Microsoft Teams meetings.
+Additionally, the ``BridgeSourcePhoneNumber`` parameter specifies the phone number to use as the calling line identification phone number of outbound calls from Microsoft Teams meetings.

-The pattern specified in the ``NumberPattern`` is of regex form, and it specifies which calls will be routed via your operator.
+The pattern specified in the ``NumberPattern`` is of regex form, and it specifies which calls to route through your operator.
 The ``"\d+"`` pattern in the example above matches all outbound calls from Teams meetings.
-Other examples that can be used in the NumberPattern parameter are ``“^\+1(425|206)(\d{7})$”``, which matches dialed numbers with the following formats: +1 425 XXX XX XX or +1 206 XXX XX XX, or ``“^\+1(\d{10})$”``, which matches dialed numbers with the following format: +1 425 XXX XX XX.
+You can also set the NumberPattern parameter as  ``“^\+1(425|206)(\d{7})$”``, which matches dialed numbers with the following formats: +1 425 XXX XX XX or +1 206 XXX XX XX, or ``“^\+1(\d{10})$”``, which matches dialed numbers with the following format: +1 425 XXX XX XX.

-Once an Audio Conferencing Routing policy has been assigned to a user, all calls from their meetings to a phone number that matches the regex specified in their Audio Conferencing Routing policy will be routed via your operator, including **Call me at** calls and calls initiated via the **Invite someone or dial a number** meeting option.
+Once you assign an Audio Conferencing Routing policy to a user, all calls from their meetings to a phone number that matches the regex specified in their Audio Conferencing Routing policy routes through your operator, including **Call me at** calls and calls initiated through the **Invite someone or dial a number** meeting option.

 ## Manage your operators